alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

         return '({0}, {1})'.format(self.status, self.message)
 ```

-In our case, if you print the variable d, you'll get this output:
+Using our example, if you print the variable d, you'll get this output:
 ```
 (5, hello from C)
 ```